taimurey/bundler-dot-space/README.md

-# Arcane Openbook Explorer 🛠️🦍
+# Bundler Space 🛠️🦍

-A explorer dashboard to search for various markets deployed on a [Openbook DEX](https://github.com/openbook-dex/program) program.
+Web to bundle the Solana Raydium AMM and PumpFun launches.

 ## Getting Started